Planar orthogonal polynomials and boundary universality in the random normal matrix model: Applications to random matrix theory

 which is the correlation kernel of a translation invariant planar point process.
 We now present some material from \cite{akm}.
 An important concept is that of cocycles.
-We recall Theorem~\ref{thm:conv-cocycle}, which tells us that there exists a sequence of continuous functions $c_{m} :\C\to\T$ such that, for any subsequence $\calN$ of the natural numbers $\N$, there exists a Hermitian entire function $F(\xi,\eta)$ and a further subsequence $\calN^\star\subset\calN$ such that
+By Theorem~\ref{thm:conv-cocycle}, there exists a sequence of continuous functions $c_{m} :\C\to\T$ such that, for any subsequence $\calN$ of the natural numbers $\N$, there exists a Hermitian entire function $F(\xi,\eta)$ and a further subsequence $\calN^\star\subset\calN$ such that

 where the convergence is uniform on compact subsets of $\C^2$.
-Here, we recall the familiar notion that a function $F(\xi,\eta)$ is Hermitian entire if it is an entire function of the two variables $(\xi,\bar\eta)$ with the symmetry property $F(z,w)=\bar F(w,z)$.
-For such functions, the diagonal restriction $F(\xi,\xi)$ determines the function uniquely.
+For Hermitian entire functions, the diagonal restriction $F(\xi,\xi)$ determines the function uniquely.
 Indeed, the polarization of the diagonal restriction gives back our function $F(\xi,\eta)$.
 We denote by $\rho(\xi)$ the limiting density